gregbg218/DSA/SLIDING_WINDOW/Longest Substring with Same Letters after Replacement.md

 if (windowEnd - windowStart + 1 - maxRepeatLetterCount > k
 then we shrink the window from the left as it means there's too many characters to replace

+so we just move to the right character by character and for every new character check if its the max repeating character